aptivate/dye/README.md

 need for your project.
 You can also override functions from tasklib.py simply by defining a function with the same name as the function in tasklib.py

+You can override the main `deploy()` function, but you might lose out if the deploy function starts to do more.
+Generally a better strategy is to define a `post_deploy()` function - this will be called by dye if it exists.

 manage.py
 ---------